 What’s a critical aspect of your pregnancy journey?
 Water you know, it's h20.

 It goes without saying that mamas-to-be need to drink adequate water each day to stay hydrated – 2 litres per day is recommended by the World Health Organisation.
-Whilst this might seem like a tall order, and will result in even more trips to the loo, in swapping your espresso for H2O you’ll create the most healthy environment possible for your baby.
+Whilst this might seem like a tall order, and will result in even more trips to the loo, by swapping your espresso for H2O you’ll create the most healthy environment possible for your baby.

 So, how much water should I drink each day during pregnancy?